What’s Hiding in Your Mouth May Be Killing You

 Preventing Illness and Premature Death

-It may be surprising to discover the many ailments that have been relieved through biological/health-centered dentistry – and that these ailments seem totally unrelated to the mouth!
-Some of these include:
+It may be surprising to discover the many ailments that have been relieved through holistic dentistry – and that these ailments seem totally unrelated to the mouth!

 - Severe anxiety